yamin-shihab/study-notes/grade_7/math.md

 ## Decimals

 * You should know basic math operations by now (like long addition, subtraction, division, and multiplication).
-* The product is the answer of multiplication, the quotient is the answer of division.
 * Front-end estimations is only using the whole number of a decimal number.
 (1.4 -> 1, 5.6 -> 5, 66.9 -> 66)
-* Rounding estimation is rounding to the nearest nth (tenth, hundredth, thousandth) place.
+* Rounding estimation is rounding to the nearest nth place (tenth, hundredth, thousandth) place.
 (1.4 -> 1, 5.6 -> 6, 66.9 -> 67)
-* PEDMAS (how dare people say BEDMAS!) is the order in which operations are applied in an equation.
+* PODMAS (how dare people say BEDMAS!) is the order in which operations are applied in an equation.
-* Parentheses, Exponent, Division/Multiplication, Addition/Subtraction.
+* Parentheses, Orders, Division/Multiplication, Addition/Subtraction.
-* Note that when division/multiplication, or addition/subtraction is reached, it is either one of the parts of those current pairs are applied from left to right.
+* Note that when division/multiplication or addition/subtraction is reached, operations are applied left to right.

 ## Fractions, Decimals, and Percents

 * Percent means out of 100.
 * A terminating decimal number has a finite number of decimal places.
 (4.6, 16.72, 134.154)
-* A repeating decimal number has a specific pattern of numbers that repeat forever. (pi, 10 / 3, 100 / 33)
+* A repeating decimal number has a specific pattern of numbers that repeat forever. (pi, 10 / 3, 2 / 9)
-* Repeating decimal numbers have a straight line on top of them to show that they are repeating from the current decimals.
+* Repeating decimal numbers have a straight line on top of the repeating decimals to show that they are repeated.
 * Common factors are factors (numbers multiplied together to get a product) that are present in two, or more numbers.
-* To convert a fraction to decimal, convert the denominator to the nearest power of 10 by multiplying, or dividing, then do the specific operation on the numerator, then make the decimal the numerator in the appropriate place value.
+* To convert a fraction to a decimal, convert the denominator to the nearest power of 10 by multiplying or dividing, then do the specific operation on the numerator, then make the decimal the numerator in the appropriate place value.
 (13/200 -> 65/1000 -> 0.065)
 * If the denominator cannot become a power of 10, divide the numerator by the denominator.
 (1/7 -> 1 / 7 -> 0.142 857)
 * To convert a decimal to fraction, the place value of the last digit becomes the denominator and the original number becomes the numerator.
 (0.561 -> 561/1000)
 * The following are rules for each denominator to be applied to the numerator to make the decimal.